harshoswal711/master_learn/README.md

 # master_learn

-** A Flutter Application Platform for providing authentic links for students for education purpose **
+**A Flutter Application Platform for providing authentic links for students for education purpose .**

-##Usage
+## Usage

 >1)Download the zip file <br>
 >2)Extract it to any location <br>